AlexzanderFlores/WOKCommands/README.md

 This will make `!ping`, `!runping`, and `!p` execute the command.
 There are various popular command formats.
 This approach of multiple options is meant to help support them out of the box without many changes on your part.

 The `callback` function can also be named `run` or `execute`.
-This function can accept the following parameters:
+This function has one object parameter with the following properties:

 1. `message`: The standard Message object
 2. `args`: An array of all arguments provided with the command